 The complete absence of take up and over-travel and incredibly short reset, makes this fire control system the best possible compromise between precision and speed for action or tactical rifle competition.
 Again, this system is the choice of many professional shooters—Bennie Cooley, Bruce Piatt, Tony Holmes, Don Bednorz, Taran Butler, Kyle Lamb, Tom Carpenter, Don Golembesky, Kurt Miller, and many other pro level shooters compete with JP rifles or rifles equipped with a JP Fire Control System.
 Many well-known custom gunsmiths recommend JP components.
 Six other major manufacturers of these rifles use JP components in their fire control groups.
 What more can we say?
 The original JP Fire Control System has become the benchmark of single stage triggers.

-In addition, the original JP trigger kit (JPFC-1 or 2) starting at only $119.95 offers the best value on the market with the most improvement for the dollar of any competing aftermarket trigger system.
+At less than $100, the original JP trigger kit (JPFC-1 or 2) offers the best value on the market with the most improvement for the dollar of any competing aftermarket trigger system.

 There are several options in terms of installing the original JP trigger system, depending on how far you want to go with the parts and how refined you need to be.
 The basic package included the trigger, disconnector and spring sets needed to create either a recreational/competition or tactical set up using your original hammer and pins.
-Also included in all kits are a detailed instruction booklet and a complete instructional video on CD Rom format.
+Also included in all kits are a detailed instruction booklet and a complete instructional video.
 If you have a reasonable mechanical aptitude, you will be able to install the original JP Fire Control System as thousands have.

 If you’d like to take the system to the next level, add the JP Speed Hammer for the fastest lock time possible.
 Faster lock time equates into improved accuracy on precision rifles used as “SPR” or special purpose rifles.
 Finally, you may decide on the complete fire control package including the trigger, speed hammer and over-sized pins.